 This Subcommittee shall be responsible for reviewing antibiotics and related therapies.
-The Subcommittee shall assist the Adverse Drug Reaction and Drug Use EvaluationFormulary Review Subcommittee in conducting drug use evaluations for antibiotic therapy.
-The Subcommitteesubcommittee will work closely with the Infection Control Committee and the Clinical Laboratories.
+The Subcommittee shall assist the Formulary Review Subcommittee in conducting drug use evaluations for antibiotic therapy.
+The subcommittee will work closely with the Infection Control Committee and the Clinical Laboratories.